cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 experience for managing large scale data storage in cloud-native environments.
 Support for temporary tablespaces is also included.

-### Liveness and readiness probes
+### Startup, Liveness, and Readiness Probes

-The operator defines liveness and readiness probes for the Postgres containers that are then invoked by the kubelet.
-They're mapped respectively to the `/healthz` and `/readyz` endpoints of the web server managed directly by the instance manager.
+CloudNativePG configures startup, liveness, and readiness probes for PostgreSQL containers, which are managed by the Kubernetes kubelet.
+These probes interact with the `/healthz` and `/readyz` endpoints exposed by the instance manager's web server to monitor the Pod's health and readiness.

-The liveness probe is based on the `pg_isready` executable, and the pod is considered healthy with exit codes 0 (server accepting connections normally) and 1 (server is rejecting connections, for example, during startup).
-The readiness probe issues a simple query (`;`) to verify that the server is ready to accept connections.
+The startup and liveness probes use the `pg_isready` utility.
+A Pod is considered healthy if `pg_isready` returns an exit code of 0 (indicating the server is accepting connections) or 1 (indicating the server is rejecting connections, such as during startup).

+The readiness probe executes a simple SQL query (`;`) to verify that the PostgreSQL server is ready to accept client connections.

+All probes are configured with default settings but can be fully customized to meet specific needs, allowing for fine-tuning to align with your environment and workloads.

 ### Rolling deployments